sagemath/trac_to_gh/Issue 141.md

 # Issue 141: sage -ldist -- needs to be updated

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/141

 Original creator: was